Tuinal Abuse and Addiction Treatment Options

 - Memory loss.
 The drug slows brain activity.

 - Megaloblastic anemia.
 Very large red blood cells develop, which are too large to enter the bone marrow and transport oxygen around the body.
-As a result, someone with megaloblastic anemia can develop fatigue, shortness of breath and fast heart rates.
+As a result, someone with megaloblastic anemia can develop fatigue, shortness of breath, and fast heart rates.

 - Decreased bone density.
 People with weakened bone density are at risk of developing a fracture and are more at risk of breaking a limb if they fall.
+(10)

 A further side effect of prolonged use of Tuinal is a fatal overdose.
 Medical research suggests that just over one-third of drug deaths are barbiturate related.
-Further fatalities from barbiturates are because of accidents while under the influence of the drug.

 Sadly, many of these overdoses were not deliberate but were simply a result of the person not realizing the amount of drug they already had in their body.
 And where barbiturates have caused accidents, the actions of the person dying under the influence of Tuinal have sometimes resulted in others being killed as a direct result of the accident.